 Why would you need an editor?

-There were an estimated 300,000 novels self-published in 2012, a number that’s rising all the time, alongside regular mainstream published fiction.
+There were an estimated 300,000 novels self-published in 2012, more in 2013 and the number is rising all the time, alongside regular mainstream published fiction.
 The one thing that just about everyone following the ebook boom advises is that the best move any writer self-publishing should look at making is to employ an editor.
 As a writer, it’s very hard to see flaws, particularly broader story ones, within your own work because you’re closer to it than anyone else will ever be.

 I’ve been a trade journalist, both full-time and freelance, for 14 years and counting, including working as an editor on a number of publications.
 I’ve also been a professional genre fiction writer for 10 years, with six books published by major houses in the UK and US as well as several short stories by commission, and my work has been translated into a dozen languages worldwide.